kyma-project/template-repository/docs/user/README.md

 > **TIP:** Apart from the {Module Name} heading, you can use your own titles for the remaining sections.
-You can also add your own sections as you need to for your module.
+You can also add more module-specific sections.

 # {Module Name}
 > Modify the title and insert the name of your module.
 Use Heading 1 (H1).